Cantorstaub/Scalable-Markov-Chains/Instructions.md

 The instructions are designed with newcomers to Python and programming in mind.

+You need Python 3 installed on your computer to execute the program.

 ## Preparations

 1) Choose or create a folder on your hard drive where you want to store the program.